mgajek-cern/architecture-docs/README.md

 TODO(mgajek-cern)

-#### Client
+#### Client CLIs

+Client CLIs (bin/rucio and bin/rucio-admin) interact with Rucio through the REST API

+#### Daemon CLIs

-Client CLIs (bin/rucio and bin/rucio-admin) interact with Rucio through the REST API, while daemon CLIs bypass the API and access the database directly with the same logic as daemon processes.
+Each daemon has a corresponding CLI application that bypasses the API and accesses the database directly with the same logic as daemon processes.

 ### 6. Runtime view